qoparu/qoparu/README.md

-- 👋 Hi, I’m @qoparu, I'm a designer with 3 years of experience and I'm working in a wonderful place right now.
-I decided to study programming for a change my job field :)
+- 👋 Hi, I’m @qoparu, I'm a graphic/web designer with 3 years of experience and I'm working in a wonderful place right now.
+I decided to study programming to change my field of work :)
 - 👀 I’m interested in design, science, psychology, fitness, scrapbooking and upgrading myself :)
 - 🌱 I’m currently learning basics of front-end developing and piano (So far, the electronic piano) :)
 - 😄 Pronouns: she/her